DOCUMENT TSC-2026/B13 · BLOG POST 13 · CONSUMER COMMERCE · REV. 01

 Why the $5M Wall Is Real

-Fewer than 20% of DTC brands that reach $5M revenue in their first three years reach $20M within the next three years.
+Fewer than 10% of DTC brands that reach $5M revenue in their first three years make it to $20M within the next three.
 The majority plateau, grow slowly, or begin declining.
-The $5M wall isn't a ceiling imposed from outside — it's the point where the founder's personal operating bandwidth becomes the binding constraint on growth.
+The $5M wall isn't a ceiling imposed from outside.
+It's the point where the founder's personal operating bandwidth becomes the binding constraint on growth.
 You've been the customer service lead, the creative director, the media buyer, and the CEO.
 That worked at $2M.
-At $7M with 3× the order volume, it breaks.
+At $7M with 3x the order volume, it breaks.

 of $5M brands reach $20M within 3 years